Softball Continues Offseason Moves, Five Added to Roster

 Checking in at 5-11, Makenzie Brown will make her way to Tempe after a single season at Tulsa where she earned three wins in 22 appearances.
 Brown notched a career high in strikeouts with five in two and two-thirds innings against East Carolina.
 The Illinois native was named Defensive Player of the Year as a sophomore in high school and also participated in basketball, track and field and volleyball.

 "Kenzie is a power pitcher with an excellent rise ball and she moves effortlessly on the mound.
 She's a gifted athlete and spicy competitor.
 We're excited to see how her career unfolds as a Sun Devil."

-After four years at Boston College, Gianna Boccagno is using her fifth year to transfer to Arizona State.
+After four years of softball at Boston College, Gianna Boccagno is using her fifth year to transfer to Arizona State.
 As a senior last season, Boccagno started 32 of her 40 games.

 "Gianna will provide a valuable veteran presence behind the dish and in the clubhouse.
 She's a selfless teammate and takes pride in building relationships with each of her pitchers.
 Gianna is an excellent receiver with a big arm.
 We're thrilled to welcome her to Tempe."

 Boccagno had a team-leading seven home runs, and her 15 RBIs ranked fifth on the team in 2022.
 In 2019, as a freshman, she started 43 games at catcher and seven at third base where she set career highs in hits, RBIs, runs, total bases and home runs.

 Taylor and Kenzie Nicholson, Virginia natives, are switching to Maroon and Gold after having prior commitments to Missouri.
 Taylor, the eldest sister, spent a season with the Tigers as a redshirt while Kenzie veered to ASU before ever getting to college.